William Grant, Lord Grant: Early life and family

 Edward had been a solicitor for the Caledonian Railway in Glasgow, before returning to Dufftown to work for the family's Balvenie distillery.
-He died in September 1911, aged only 34, when William was only two years old.
+He died in September 1911, aged 34, when William was two years old.

-Janet Roberts, a granddaughter of the distillery founder and therefore presumably Grant's first cousin, was Scotland's oldest person when she died in 2012 at the age of 110.
+Janet Roberts, a granddaughter of the distillery founder and therefore presumably Grant's first cousin, was Scotland's oldest person when she died in 2012 aged 110.

-Education and World War II
+Education and Second World War

 Schooled at Fettes College in Edinburgh, Grant won a scholarship in classics to Oriel College, Oxford, where he graduated with a first-class degree.
-He then studied law at Edinburgh University, winning an LLB with distinction.
+He then studied law at the University of Edinburgh, graduating with an LLB with distinction.

 He was admitted as an advocate on 2 November 1934.
 As an officer of the Territorial Army, he was mobilised at the outset of World War II, and served in the Royal Artillery, reaching the rank of major.
 In 1943 or 1944 he became Deputy Assistant Adjutant General at the War Office.

 Career

 Returning to the bar after demobilisation in 1945, Grant rebuilt his legal practice, focusing on trusts, wills, inheritance and company law.
 In 1949 he became standing junior counsel to the Ministry of Pensions in Scotland.
 With a reputation for fast work and effective presentation, he took silk in 1951.

-He lectured in law at Edinburgh University, and from 1950 to 1954 he chaired the National Health Service Tribunal for Scotland.
-In the same period, he was also a senior advocate depute (i.e. a prosecutor).
+He lectured in law at the University of Edinburgh and from 1950 to 1954 he chaired the National Health Service Tribunal for Scotland.
+In the same period, he was also a senior advocate depute.